vgeadau/store/README.md

 - (6) - AuthController - responsible with basic authentication API(s).
 I am using in this POC (proof of concept), JWT to generate a token.
 In SecurityConfig - I configured which API(s) requires basic authentication and which don't.
-There is room for improvement here, as we are using only 2 roles and this application is viewed mostly as a Store platform - Product Management Module, we didn't needed multiple authenticated roles So for this POC we have:
+There is room for improvement here, as I am using only 2 roles and this application is viewed mostly as a Store platform - Product Management Module, I didn't required multiple authenticated roles So for this POC we have:
 - (6.1) "unauthenticated" people that have the right to read (GET operations from (5.1))
 - (6.2) "authenticated" people that are actually STORE ADMINS that applies CRUD operation on PRODUCTS

-However, in a more complex application we can also consider CUSTOMERS.
+However, in a more complex application we can consider CUSTOMERS as a separate spring boot application.
-That are allowed to ORDER, BUY, SET PAYMENT METHODS, SET DELIVERY OPTIONS ETC.
+They should allowed to ORDER, BUY, SET PAYMENT METHODS, SET DELIVERY OPTIONS ETC.
-This user role wasn't taken into consideration.
+At this moment other authenticated roles were not taken into consideration.
 - (7) - GlobalExceptionHandler - responsible with error handling and logging
 A project specific exception was also defined - StoreException - BAD_REQUEST 400
-Unexpected exceptions return with HttpStatus: INTERNAL_SERVER_ERROR 500 Multiple other custom Exceptions could have been used, however as this is a POC we use StoreException everywhere.
+Unexpected exceptions return with HttpStatus: INTERNAL_SERVER_ERROR 500 Multiple other custom Exceptions could have been used, however as this is a POC I only use StoreException.
 Logs were added in GlobalExceptionHandler to avoid duplication.
 - (8) - This project has a high coverage as can be noticed (45 tests).
 Some methods are fully covered.
 - (9) - New features isn't necessary better features for example "record" breaks naming standard.